- Clinical science

 Frequent hypoglycemic episodes in diabetics can lead to decreased awareness of the symptoms.
 In addition, diabetics may miss hypoglycemic warning signs because of autonomic neuropathy!
 Beta blockers can also mask the signs of hypoglycemia!

-- Patient history: physical activity; , food intake, alcohol consumption, insulin replacement therapy (units and location of injection)
+- Patient history: physical activity; , food intake, alcohol consumption, insulin replacement therapy (units and location of injection) and other medications

 - ↓ Blood glucose or self-monitored blood glucose (SMBG)